Why Shade Matters at Nationals Park

 Apply high-SPF sunscreen before arriving and reapply during the game, especially if your seats have any direct sun exposure.
 A wide-brim hat and moisture-wicking clothing are worthwhile investments for summer games.

 For real-time shade calculations at Nationals Park, use The Shadium.
 The tool accounts for DC's sun position at your exact game time and shows section-by-section shade coverage across the ballpark.
-Given the near-due-east orientation, the third base side shade advantage is significant, and The Shadium can show you exactly how that plays out at your specific game.
+Given the north-northeast orientation, the behind-home-plate shade advantage is significant, and The Shadium can show you exactly how that plays out at your specific game.